 No obligation, but these links & ads support the site.

 Burton Tyro 2014 - 2013 Review by The Good Ride

 The Burton Tyro is Burton’s venture into BOA type boots with a design they call “Speed Dial”.
-It’s quick and there are some beginner to intermediate riders that just like the easy set up that it offer.
-The one difference between this BOA and other BOA boots is this BOA doesn’t use a steel cable but instead it’s the same lace in speed lace attached to a BOA like mechanism.
+It’s quick and there is some beginner to intermediate riders that just like the easy set up that it offers.
+The one difference between this BOA and other BOA boots is this BOA doesn’t use a steel cable but instead, it’s the same lace in speed lace attached to a BOA like a mechanism.
 It’s also running through the same track that their other speed lace boots use so it’s very comfortable.

 The 2014 Burton Tyro is the call over the 2013 because it has a new outer shell with a little articulation in the ankle.
 There is just a little more tech in the 2014 Tyro over the 2013.
 It’s a good boot for those that want a little more grip than speed lace around the ankle and are willing to sacrificial upper/lower adjustability to do so.

 Burton Tyro Images